israman30/Recipe-Fetch/README.md

 🔹 **Unit Testing**: Focus on testing core logic like data fetching and caching to ensure reliability.

-🔹 **SwiftUI-Driven**: Modern UI implementation showcasing Apple’s latest UI framework.
+🔹 **SwiftUI-Driven**: Modern UI implementation showcasing Apple’s latest UI framework with support of both light and dark themes, as well as portrait and landscape orientations.

 🚀 **Goal**: Deliver a high-performance, well-structured SwiftUI app with optimized networking, caching, and concurrency while maintaining clean architecture and testability.